LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Introduction

 \section{Introduction}

-The field of text-to-image generation has witnessed notable advancements, especially with the adoption of diffusion models.
-These models have showcased remarkable capabilities in generating highly realistic and diverse images in response to textual prompts.
-However, despite their impressive capabilities, diffusion models, such as Stable Diffusion \cite{rombach2022high}, often struggle to accurately follow the prompts when spatial or common sense reasoning is required. \cref{fig:teaser} lists four scenarios in which Stable Diffusion falls short in generating images that accurately correspond to the given prompts.
+The field of text-to-image generation has witnessed significant advancements, particularly with the emergence of diffusion models.
+These models have showcased remarkable capabilities in generating realistic and diverse images in response to textual prompts.
+However, despite the impressive results, diffusion models often struggle to accurately follow complex prompts that require specific capabilities to understand. \cref{fig:teaser} shows that Stable Diffusion~\citep{rombach2022high}, even the latest SDXL \citep{podell2023sdxl}, often could not generate a certain number of objects or understand negation in the prompt.
+It also struggles with spatial reasoning or associating attributes correctly with objects.

-One possible solution to address this issue is of course to gather a vast multi-modal dataset comprising intricate captions and train a new diffusion model.
-This approach comes with significant costs: It is time-consuming and expensive to train both large language models (LLMs) and diffusion models.
-To efficiently solve this problem with minimal cost, we instead equip diffusion models with enhanced spatial and common sense reasoning by using pretrained LLMs in a novel two-stage generation process.
+One potential solution to address this issue is of course to gather a comprehensive multi-modal dataset comprising intricate captions and train a text-to-image diffusion model for enhanced prompt understanding.
+Nonetheless, this approach presents notable drawbacks.
+It requires considerable time and resources to curate a diverse and high-quality multi-modal dataset, not to mention the challenges associated with training or fine-tuning a diffusion model on such extensive data.

+In contrast, we propose a novel \textit{training-free} method that equips the diffusion model with an LLM that provides grounding for enhanced prompt understanding.
+Our method \textbf{L}L\textbf{M}-grounded \textbf{D}iffusion~(LMD) consists of a two-stage generation process as shown in \cref{fig:main}.

-In the first stage of our method, we adapt an LLM to be a text-guided layout generator through in-context learning.
-Given an image prompt, this LLM outputs scene layouts in the form of captioned bounding boxes as well as a background prompt.
+In the first stage of our method, we adapt an LLM to be a text-grounded layout generator through in-context learning.
+Given a prompt describing the desired image, the LLM generates scene layouts in the form of captioned bounding boxes, with a background caption and a negative prompt for what to avoid in generation.

-In the second stage, we propose a novel layout-conditioned image generation method, which generates images by conditioning on the layout generated in the first step.
-In contrast to the previous region control method \cite{bar2023multidiffusion} which steers a diffusion model towards \textit{semantics} in certain regions, we enable precise control over object \textit{instances} in designated regions.
-Our layout-conditioned image generator uses a frozen diffusion model (e.g., Stable Diffusion) under the hood and does not involve parameter gradient computation.
+In the second stage, we introduce a novel controller that guides an existing diffusion model without grounding in its training objective (\eg, Stable Diffusion) to follow the layout grounding generated in the first stage.
+In contrast to previous and concurrent works on region control (\eg, \citet{bar2023multidiffusion,chen2023training,xie2023boxdiff}) that apply \textit{semantic} control to certain spatial regions, our approach allows precise control over object \textit{instances} in designated regions.